 Our message on this is very clear: we don’t want anyone—especially minors—to take up smoking cigarettes or using smoke-free products, and we do not encourage anyone to do so.
 Our smoke-free products are not risk-free, and they are addictive.
 They are only for adults who would otherwise continue to smoke or use nicotine products.

-As less young people are taking up smoking compared to previous generations, doesn’t that mean looking far into the future that there will be less smokers available as potential IQOS customers?
+As fewer young people are taking up smoking compared to previous generations, doesn’t that mean looking far into the future that there will be fewer smokers available as potential IQOS customers?

 It is these hundreds of millions of men and women who stand to gain the most from less harmful alternatives to smoking.
-If those people who would otherwise continue to smoke instead abandon cigarettes and switch to less harmful alternatives, the decline in smoking prevalence can significantly exceed the predicted rates of cessation.
-In 2018, PMI had a total international market share of 28.4 percent (excluding the U.S. and China).8 We have the potential to grow market share by switching consumers of competing cigarette brands to our smoke-free products.
+If those adults who would otherwise continue to smoke instead abandon cigarettes and switch to less harmful alternatives, the decline in smoking prevalence can significantly exceed the predicted rates of cessation.

-In the past year, many stakeholders voiced their concern about the impact of youth initiation of e-cigarette products.
+Many stakeholders have voiced their concerns about the impact of youth initiation of e-cigarette products.
 We share this concern.
-The positive impact that smoke-free products can have for adult smokers should not be thwarted by an increase in youth use of nicotine-containing products.
+The positive impact that smoke-free products can have for adult smokers who don't quit should not be thwarted by an increase in youth use of nicotine-containing products.
 Our marketing code is strong and enforced globally.
-Our post-market research shows that initiation of IQOS use by non-smokers is very low.9 We remain continually vigilant and welcome constructive feedback.
+Our post-market research shows that initiation of IQOS use by non-smokers is very low.6 We remain continually vigilant and welcome constructive feedback.

-Altria, the parent company of Philip Morris USA, recently invested $US12.8 billon in a vaping product that has been widely linked to a growing percentage of U.S. teenagers using e-cigarettes.
+Altria, the parent company of Philip Morris USA, invested USD 12.8 billion in a vaping product that has been widely linked to a growing percentage of U.S. teenagers using e-cigarettes.
 Are you going to tell me that this teen use of e-cigs “concerns” you or that PMI was encouraged by those statistics?

 Although smoke-free products appear to be less harmful than smoking cigarettes, they still contain nicotine, which is very addictive.
 Are you concerned that nicotine delivered through vaping could be very addictive?

-In order for smoke-free products to be acceptable and effective less harmful substitutes for cigarettes, it is important that a level of nicotine is present.
+In order for smoke-free products to be acceptable and effective less-harmful substitutes for cigarettes, it is important that a level of nicotine is present.
 Our clinical studies in adult smokers showed that those who switched to our heated tobacco product, IQOS, achieved comparable levels of nicotine uptake as those who continued to smoke their usual cigarettes.
-Importantly, nicotine exposure did not increase above levels observed at baseline, nor did it exceed the exposure levels in those who continued the smoke their usual cigarettes.10
+Importantly, nicotine exposure did not increase above levels observed at baseline, nor did it exceed the exposure levels in those who continued to smoke their usual cigarettes.7

 Many companies expect their employees to use their products.
 Why do you think PMI is comfortable with having employees who choose not to smoke or vape?